mpbacklund/EVPRE_Reloaded/README.md

 SECRET_KEY=(whatever you want your secret key for the django backend to be)
 ```

-* In the terminal, navigate to the root directory of the project (where the file `docker-compose.yml` is located.
+* In the terminal, navigate to the root directory of the project (where the file `docker-compose.yml` is located).
 Then run the command `docker-compose build`

 ### Running the Project
 * If you haven't already, navigate to the root directory of the project in the terminal.
 Then run the command `docker-compose up`